hecspc/CarND-LaneLines-P1/writeup.md

 ![lined images with edges][lined]

-We want to find the lane where the car is driving.
+We want to find the lane on where the car is driving.
 We need to know the left and the right lines for the lane.
 In order to find both lines, I have created a function called `average_lines`.
 This function loops through all the lines array from the Hough space.
-It is fair to say that all the lines we get corresponds to the lane lines.
+At this point, it is fair to say that all the lines we get corresponds to the lane lines.
 Due to the perspective, we can distinguish the left line from the right line according to the sign of the `slope < 0 ? left line : right line`.

 We have an array of `left_lines` and another of `right_lines`.
 Now, we want to find the left and right lines.
 We know already the top and bottom margins for both lines, which corresponds to the top and bottom of our mask.
 So the only value unknown is the slope.